davidADSP/Generative_Deep_Learning_2nd_Edition/README.md

 docker-compose -f docker-compose-gpu.yml up
 ```

-The running notebooks will be available in your local browser, on the port specified in your env file - for example
+Jupyter will be available in your local browser, on the port specified in your env file - for example

 ```
 http://localhost:8888
 ```

+The notebooks that accompany the book are available in the `/notebooks` folder, organized by chapter and example.

 ### Downloading data